 Logging into Cisco IOS expected the RADIUS server to respond with:

-- Authentication – this is easy; does my username match my password
+- Authentication – answers the question: does my username match my password?

 Hybrid Approach